ECHOlab-DTU/Project-template/README.md

 ![ECHO Lab Banner](path/to/your/image.png)

-### ECHO Lab – Project template
+### ECHO Lab – Readme file template
-This is a readme file template that you can can clone and costumise to showcase projects done with Echo lab.
+This is a readme.md template that you can can copy and costumise to showcase projects done with Echo lab.

 You can create pages like this one: https://github.com/ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop